This easy tomato bean and spinach soup adds two kinds of canned beans to the mix, for a quick, delicious, hearty and healthy soup.

 tomato bean soup with spinach in bowls

-Get the Recipe: Two Bean Tomato Spinach Soup
+Get the Recipe: Bean and Spinach Soup

-Rich tomato broth with red and white kidney beans and spinach.
+Rich tomato broth with canned red and white kidney beans and spinach.
 A quick, easy, delicious and hearty soup.

 5 stars from 3 ratings